mdzalfirdausi/mdzalfirdausi/README.md

 - 👋 Hi, I’m Firdaus, currently a PhD student @KFUPM
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Python, Numpy, and Pytorch
+- 🌱 I’m currently learning Robust Optimization
-- 🤝 I’m looking to collaborate on Fault detection based on Deep Learning
+- 🤝 I’m looking to collaborate on research on optimization
 - 📫 How to reach me: firdaus251 "at" gmail [dot] com

 <!---